grivera64/CSC311-04-LinkedList/README.md

     E set(int index, E element);        // Sets the element at the index to a new element int size();                         // Gets the size of the Linked List

-## How to run ArrayListDriver.java:
+## How to run LinkedListDriver.java:

 1. Clone the repository.
 ```bash